godotengine/godot-docs/classes/class_resourceformatsaver.rst

 Description
 -----------

-The engine can save resources when you do it from the editor, or when you call :ref:`ResourceSaver.save<class_ResourceSaver_method_save>`.
-This is accomplished with multiple ``ResourceFormatSaver``\ s, each handling its own format.
+The engine can save resources when you do it from the editor, or when you use the :ref:`ResourceSaver<class_ResourceSaver>` singleton.
+This is accomplished thanks to multiple ``ResourceFormatSaver``\ s, each handling its own format and called automatically by the engine.

-By default, Godot saves resources as ``.tres``, ``.res`` or another built-in format, but you can choose to create your own format by extending this class.
+By default, Godot saves resources as ``.tres`` (text-based), ``.res`` (binary) or another built-in format, but you can choose to create your own format by extending this class.
+Be sure to respect the documented return types and values.
 You should give it a global class name with ``class_name`` for it to be registered.
-You may as well implement a :ref:`ResourceFormatLoader<class_ResourceFormatLoader>`.
+Like built-in ResourceFormatSavers, it will be called automatically when saving resources of its recognized type(s).
+You may also implement a :ref:`ResourceFormatLoader<class_ResourceFormatLoader>`.

 Method Descriptions
 -------------------